joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 You have the choice of either CouchDB or LevelDB when you configure your peer database.
 Because data is modeled differently in a Couch database than in a Level database, the peers in a channel must all use the same database type.
 See [LevelDB versus CouchDB](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-adv-deployment#ibp-console-adv-deployment-level-couch) to decide what is best for your business needs.

-## What languages are supported for smart contracts?
-{: #ibp-v2-faq-v2-IBP-Overview-1-4}
-{: faq}
-{: support}

-The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in  Node.js, Golang, or JavaScript, and Java.
-The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Go.
-If you are interested in preserving your existing application code, or by using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

 ## Do you support using certificates from non-IBM Certificate Authorities?
 {: #ibp-v2-faq-v2-external-certs}
 {: faq}